Ericsson/codechecker/docs/user_guide.md

 ~~~~~~~~~~~~~~~~~~~~~
 checker configuration:

-  -e checker/checker-group, --enable checker/checker-group
+  -e checker/group/profile, --enable checker/group/profile
-                        Set a checker (or checker group) to BE USED in the
+                        Set a checker (or checker group or checker profile)
-                        analysis.
+                        to BE USED in the analysis.
-  -d checker/checker-group, --disable checker/checker-group
+  -d checker/group/profile, --disable checker/group/profile
-                        Set a checker (or checker group) to BE PROHIBITED from
+                        Set a checker (or checker group or checker profile)
-                        use in the analysis.
+                        to BE PROHIBITED from use in the analysis.
   --enable-all          Force the running analyzers to use almost every
                         checker available.
 The checker groups 'alpha.',
                         'debug.' and 'osx.' (on Linux) are NOT enabled